pevey/medusa-plugin-ratings/README.md

 ```

 ### `POST /store/reviews/:id`
 Updates a review with the given id.
+The request must come from a logged in customer.
 The body of the request should be a json object with the following properties:

 ```js
 {